 Oh yes, and we went to a "historical" site where one of Boston's previous four town halls had been turned into a Ruth's Chris Steakhouse.
 Also, in the garden, Laura's shadow stole a smooch from mine.....

-Finally, we made it to the Hub Pub in a neighborhood called Downtown crossing.
-Old men with hard hats and college dames talking about playing Beirut made up most of the social atmosphere.
+Finally, we made it to the Hub Pub in a neighborhood called Downtown cross

 After some beers and a little Jameson we went around the corner to a dive called the Sidebar, which is hooked onto another bar called the Dubliner, where we had some shots of Maker's and some pretty rowdy conversation.